 frederick buechner prize

 The 2023 Frederick Buechner Prize was awarded to Jordan Humphrey.
-His essay, “Chickens of Faith,” is published in Image Journal.
+His essay, “Chickens of Faith,” was published by Image Journal.

 The 2022 Frederick Buechner Prize was awarded to Misty Kiwak Jacobs.
-Her essay, “Blackberries,” is published in Letters Journal.
+Her essay, “Blackberries,” was published in LETTERS.

 About the Frederick Buechner Prize